Waujito/youtubeUnblock/README.md

 Now let's talk about a router configuration.
 I installed a normal iptables user-space app: `xtables-legacy iptables-zz-legacy` and kernel/iptables nfqueue extensions: `iptables-mod-nfqueue kmod-ipt-nfqueue` and add `iptables -t mangle -A FORWARD -p tcp -m tcp --dport 443 -j NFQUEUE --queue-num 537 --queue-bypass` rule.

-If you prefer nftables this should work: `nft add rule inet fw4 mangle_forward tcp dport 443 counter queue num 537 bypass`.
+If you prefer nftables, this should work: `nft add rule inet fw4 mangle_forward tcp dport 443 counter queue num 537 bypass`.
 Note that kmod-nft-queue should be installed.

+Also you can copy `owrt/537-youtubeUnblock.nft` to `/usr/share/nftables.d/ruleset-post/537-youtubeUnblock.nft` and run `/etc/init.d/firewall reload`.
+This will reload the nftables ruleset and automatically link 537-youtubeUnblock.nft with it.

 Next step is to daemonize the application in openwrt.
-Copy youtubeUnblock.owrt to /etc/init.d/youtubeUnblock and put the program into /usr/bin/.
+Copy `owrt/youtubeUnblock.owrt` to `/etc/init.d/youtubeUnblock` and put the program into /usr/bin/.
 (Don't forget to `chmod +x` both).
 Now run `/etc/init.d/youtubeUnblock start`.
-You can alo run `/etc/init.d/youtubeUnblock enable` to force OpenWRT autostart the program on boot.
+You can alo run `/etc/init.d/youtubeUnblock enable` to force OpenWRT autostart the program on boot, but I don't recommend this since if the packet has bug you may lose access to the router (I think you will be able to reset it with reset settings tricks documented for your router).

 ## Performance
-If you have bad performance you can queue to youtubeUnblock only first, say, 20 packets.
+If you have bad performance you can queue to youtubeUnblock only first, say, 20 packets from the connection.
 To do so, use nftables conntrack packets counter: `nft add rule inet fw4 mangle_forward tcp dport 443 ct "packets < 20" counter queue num 537 bypass`.
 For my 1 CPU core device it worked pretty well.
 This works because we do care about only first packets with ClientHello.
 We don't need to process others.

-**If you have any questions/suggestions/problems feel free to open an issue.**
+## If you have any questions/suggestions/problems feel free to open an issue.